thaipduong/ROS_Multidrone/README.md

 edit all files in ROS_Sim/rox_px4_multi/testnavi/src/navi_3 change all references of 'uav2' to 'uav3', 'navi_2' -> 'navi_3'

-# Ardupilot [Stopped developing due to lack of support on multi drones]
+# Ardupilot [Deprecated due to lack of support on multi drones]
 _________________________________________________________________
 Temp Environment setup (no gazebo but can do testing via SITL)